NeuroFilter: Activation-Based Guardrails for Privacy-Conscious LLM Agents: Empirical Evaluation

-Firstly, it is seen that for the CMPL Insurance benchmark, the agentic network firewalls achieve near perfect ASR reduction (only allowing filter evasion and subsequent privacy violation for $5\%$ of adversarial prompt trajectories).
+Firstly, it is seen that for the CMPL Insurance benchmark, the agentic network firewalls achieve near perfect ASR reduction (only allowing filter evasion and subsequent privacy violation for $2.5\%$ of adversarial prompt trajectories) with the configuration used (using \textsl{Qwen 2.5 32B Instruct}).
 However, the data firewalls in this setup also abstract away all key attributes, including attributes necessary for task completion, thus reducing benign task completion rate from $100\%$ to $0\%$ in this scenario.
-Therefore, these defenses may be susceptible to large privacy-utility tradeoffs.
-Contrast this with the proposed linear probing based multi-turn defenses, that maintain perfect attack filtering accuracy (leading to $0\%$ ASR) while preserving the original benign utility ($100\%$) of the agent.
+Therefore, these LLM-derived defenses \emph{may} be susceptible to large privacy-utility tradeoffs.
+Contrast this with the proposed linear probing based multi-turn defenses, that maintain high attack filtering accuracy (leading to $0\%$ ASR) while preserving the original benign utility ($100\%$) of the agent.

 As for Llama Guard, similar results as for the single-turn setting are observed: these guardrails that are trained on a general notion of harm/privacy violation fail to identify contextual privacy violation intent even when provided with explicit safety instructions with a contextual privacy directive.
 Therefore, they incur a filter evasion rate, $r_\text{bypass}=100\%$, but while also not flagging any benign prompt trajectories incorrectly as malicious, thus achieving $0$ utility tradeoff.